 The above listed standards and amendments have been adopted by the Company.
-The amendments and new standard do not have a material impact on the Company's business or on the Company's financial statements and as such there are no presentation or measurement changes within the financial statements.
+The amendments do not have a material impact on the Company's business or on the Company's financial statements and as such there are no presentation or measurement changes within the financial statements. .